Spring forward, no fall back? Lawmakers aim to make daylight saving time permanent

 You lost an hour of sleep today, and your weekend is just a tad shorter.
 Daylight saving time began Sunday, which is sure to be followed by the biannual grumbling about the time change.

 Federal legislators over the years have attempted to make daylight saving time permanent, so that the U.S. “springs forward,” but never again “falls back” in November.
-None of those tries have been successful.
+None of those tries has been successful.

 In March 2022, the U.S. Senate unanimously passed the Sunshine Protection Act, which would end the twice-annual changing of the clocks, but it stalled in the House of Representatives that same year, with a vote never going forward.